gvwilson/sdxjs/en/src/async-programming/index.md

 When `setTimeout` is called,
 Node sets the callback aside for the requested length of time, then adds it to the run queue.
-(This means the task runs *at least* the specified number of milliseconds later).
+(This means the task runs *at least* the specified number of milliseconds later.)

 <div class="callout" markdown="1">

 ### Why zero arguments?

-`setTimeout`'s requirement that callback functions take no arguments is another example of a [%i "protocol!API as" "API!as protocol" %][%g protocol "protocol" %][%/i%].
+`setTimeout`'s requirement that callback functions take no arguments is another example of a [%i "protocol!API as" "API" %][%g protocol "protocol" %][%/i%].
 One way to think about it is that protocols allow old code to use new code: whoever wrote `setTimeout` couldn't know what specific tasks we want to delay, so they specified a way to wrap up any task at all.